AOEpeople/techradar/radar/2023-09-01/fluentd.md

 tags:       [devops]
 ---

-[Fluentd](https://www.fluentd.org) is still a great tool to gather logs, transform them into any required format and distribute them to any logging backend.
-But in recent years we oftentimes transitioned to [Grafana Loki and Promtail](/platforms-and-aoe-services/loki.html) for many reasons.
+[Fluentd](https://www.fluentd.org) remains a great tool for collecting logs, transforming them into any required format, and distributing them to various logging backends.
+However, in recent years, we have often transitioned to [Grafana Loki and Promtail](/platforms-and-aoe-services/loki.html) for several reasons.

-We've also learned that extensive parsing of logs upfront carries some risk of loosing logs and requires a lot of effort.
+We've also learned that extensive upfront log parsing carries a risk of losing logs and requires significant effort.
 This doesn't fit well with most projects.